k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/07_invoking_graphit_files.md

 Note that multiple parameters can be parsed to Graphit by:
-- Passing a map as a parameter in which the parameters and their values have been stored as key / value pairs.
+- Passing a map as a parameter in which the parameters and their values have been stored as key/value pairs.
 - Passing a list of arguments and then looping over the list.

-In addition, when designing a Web Service you can use all [REST APIs and requests formats](/articles/15_web_services_and_graphit/12_Supported_Verbs_Get.md) generally supported by Web Services.
+Additionally, when designing a Web Service, you can use all [REST APIs and requests formats](/articles/15_web_services_and_graphit/12_Supported_Verbs_Get.md) generally supported by Web Services.
 Schemas with complex requests can be designed whereby different Graphit files are invoked depending on the data retrieved from its sources or LUI.

 [![Previous](/articles/images/Previous.png)](/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](/articles/15_web_services_and_graphit/17_Graphit/08_invoke_javacode_from_graphit.md)